-Then a thin fine film of grease is applied (using a brush for best results) to the tracks.
+Then a fine film of grease is applied (using a brush for best results) to the tracks.

-2.5.1.e - Greasing the tracks with a bBrush is putting grease on tracks
+2.5.1.e - Greasing the tracks with a brush

 When cleaning it is important not to forget the inside tracks, even though they are less accessible.
 They carry the same load as the outside tracks and are therefore equally important for smooth movement.